 Talking – New Orleans

-I’m also looking forward to meeting people in real life, that I have connected with over the internet for many years.
-I hope to connect with people I can learn from.
+I appreciated the opportunity of meeting people in real life, that I have connected with over the internet for many years that I can learn from.

 Many thanks to Amanda Aguillard and David Leary and everyone else who has contributed to organising this event.